nyorain/tokonoma/README.md

   ![lpgi screenshot](./assets/pics/lpgi2.png)
 - normals: implements the purely 2D normal mapping effect as described [here](https://github.com/mattdesl/lwjgl-basics/wiki/ShaderLesson6)
-- particles: extremely simple 2D particle system using the mouse as attractor.
-Built for scalability, can run many million particles even on not high-end hardware (the screenshot shows 10 million transparent particles)
+- particles: simple 2D particle system using the mouse as attractor.
+Built for scalability, can run many million particles even on not high-end hardware (the screenshot shows 10 million transparent particles).
+Can also function as an audio visualizer (for audio files or system audio on linux via pulse) using the particles, varying the attraction based on particle properties and current audio frequencies.
   ![particles screenshot](./assets/pics/particles1.png)
 - pbr: command line utility program for stuff required by the pbr renderer projects, like generating cubemaps from equirectangular environment maps, baking irradiance maps or